Remigestin/WI_PROJECT/README.md

 Inside, the result csv is contained in a folder named : "predictions_[date]_[time]".
 This allowed you to keep a track of every run.

-The csv represent your testing data with a new column on the beginning named "predictedLabel".
+The csv represent your testing data with a new column on the beginning named "labelp".
 As you may guess this column gathers the predictions made on your test data (true or false).